avafinger/bpi-m64-firmware/readme.md

         - Mouse should blink twice

-        - Ethernet connector will blink and show some activities
+        - Ethernet led connector will blink and show some activities after login

         - Your monitor will switch to HDMI 1080p